nestordemeure/flaxOptimizersBenchmark/README.md

 - provide code to download and load datasets separately and to a user defined folder

 - the `Experiment` object should store additional information
-  - metrics computed during the run (losses but also accuracy where it is meaningful)
+  - metrics computed on the optimizer such as the evolution of the learning rate and weight decay
   - function to get the mean and sd of several Experiments

 - code to repeat experiments